SynysterGate7/Erc20TokenBalanceAndTransfer/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this project as per the terms of the MIT License.
+This project is not licensed yet.